 As stated above, your superannuation fund decides where your super goes when you die.
 You may not be happy with that.
 Most superannuation funds allow you to make a "Superannuation binding nomination".
-Binding nominations can't be challenged if the deceased:
+Binding nominations cannot be challenged if you:

-- 1. signed and witnessed the binding nomination correctly - 2. was of sound mind when the binding nomination was last signed - 3. was not pressured into signing the binding nomination

-4. freshened up the binding nomination within 3 years from the date of death
+- 1. signed and witnessed the binding nomination correctly - 2. were of sound mind when the binding nomination was last signed - 3. were not pressured into signing the binding nomination - 4. freshened up the binding nomination within 3 years from the date of death good if you have put in place exact measures as to where your Self-Managed Super will go.
+For example, you trust the trustee, have binding nominations or have amended the trust deed to say what you want.

 As far as a Self-Managed Superannuation Fund is concerned, the Superannuation Complaints Tribunal can't challenge the deceased superannuation payments.
-This is good if you have put in place exact measures as to where your Self-Managed Super will go.
-For example, you trust the trustee, have binding nominations or have amended the trust deed to say what you want.
+This is